LucDeCaf/quota-tracker/README.md

 # Quota Tracker

-A simple website with a simple goal - make speedruns not have to rely on clunky spreadsheets or jank scans.
+A simple website with a simple goal - make speedruns not have to rely on Excel spreadsheets or clunky scans.

 ## Suggesting changes